 The Pitfalls We Faced when Writing for Tech Companies

 We don’t mean to brag, but at Digital Tailors Agency, we simply roll up our sleeves and get down to business on any typical workday.
 Although we get to the gist of it all to create useful, practical, and high-value content, we’ve come across a few barriers that complicated our lives a bit.

-Here’s a round-up of the kind of issues we’ve been stumbling.
+The kind of issues we’ve been stumbling are…

 From the client’s side